-If you are recommending someone for a MSM and you are writing the citation for this type of award, you really need to put some thought into it.
-You need to be detailed, thorough, use real numbers and be specific as possible.
+If you are recommending someone for a Meritorious Service Medal and you are writing the citation for this type of award, you really need to put some thought into it.
+You can’t just wing it.
+You need to be detailed, thorough, use real numbers and be as specific as possible.

 # 1 During his tenure in Company Command, CPT Edwards maintained a DMOSQ rate of 95% within his company, an improvement or more than 27% since taking command.
-In addition, he promoted 37 Soldiers, graduated 43 Soldiers from NCOES, and re-enlisted 21 of 23 eligible Soldiers.
-Furthermore, he implemented an effective awards program resulting in 48 Soldiers receiving some type of achievement award.
+In addition, he promoted 37 soldiers, graduated 43 soldiers from NCOES, and re-enlisted 21 of 23 eligible soldiers.
+Furthermore, he implemented an effective awards program resulting in 48 soldiers receiving some type of achievement award.

 # 3 While serving as Supply Sergeant with Company F, 234th Engineer Company, SSG James helped his company win the Army Supply of Excellence Award, being chosen over 2,000 other companies.
 This is a huge achievement considering just before he took the position, the previous Supply Sergeant was relieved and there were huge discrepancies on the property book.

 # 5 Prior to the deployment, CPT Holmes spent four months on ADSW at Fort Belvoir as the G4 Plans Officer.
-During this time, he helped develop the deployment plan and service support annex for the Task Force to deploy from Home Station to camp Atterbury and then Germany.
+During this time, he helped develop the deployment plan and service support annex for the Task Force to deploy from Home Station to Camp Atterbury and then Germany.
 During the training at Camp Atterbury, he had a vital role developing operations orders and participating in the Military Decision Making Process.
 As a result, the Task Force successfully completed CPX#1, CPX#2, and CPX#3.

 # 6 During the MRX in Germany, CPT Holmes served as the G4 Plans Officer and assistant Chief of Plans.
 He had a vital role preparing the service support annex for operations orders, briefing the Commanding General and Chief of Staff and participating in the Military Decision Making Process.
 As a result, our Task Force had the required Logistics for the MRX and safely deployed from Germany to Kosovo.
 For his efforts, CPT Holmes was recognized as “Hero of the Battlefield” by the Observer Controllers.

 # 7 In December, CPT Holmes was appointed as the Supply Support Activity Accountable Officer.
 As the Accountable Officer, he was personally responsible for an inventory valued in excess of $18.6 million.
-Because of his leadership, the SSA exceeded nine of nine DA Performance Objectives ans was recognized as the best SSA in USAREUR, by winning the USAREUR Supply of Excellence Award competition.
+Because of his leadership, the SSA exceeded nine of nine DA Performance Objectives and was recognized as the best SSA in USAREUR, by winning the USAREUR Supply of Excellence Award competition.
 In addition, he saved the Task Force $1.1 million by conducting an ASL Review Board to modify stockage objectives.

 # 8 In March 2007, CPT Holmes was selected as the Task Force Fuel Officer.
 His primary responsibilities were forecasting fuel requirements and managing one million gallons of inventory, located in three different countries, valued at $2 million.
-During the rotation, his section received and issued 1200+ deliveries of fuel, totaling more than nine million gallons, valued in excess of $20 million.
+During the rotation, his section received and issued 1,200+ deliveries of fuel, totaling more than nine million gallons, valued in excess of $20 million.
 As a result, the Task Force had the required fuel to meet all mission requirements.

-# 9 CPT Tebow’s leadership, guidance, and knowledge resulted in 19 Soldiers getting promoted, 7 Soldiers graduating from NCOES, 17 Soldiers getting certified for the National Guard Reaction Force (NGRF) and 22 of 28 eligible soldiers reenlisting.
-He also created a mentoring program for his four Lieutenants, resulting in three of his Lieutenants getting promoted to Captain.
+# 9 CPT Tebow’s leadership, guidance, and knowledge resulted in 19 soldiers getting promoted, 7 soldiers graduating from NCOES, 17 soldiers getting certified for the National Guard Reaction Force (NGRF) and 22 of 28 eligible soldiers reenlisting.
+He also created a mentoring program for his four lieutenants, resulting in three of his lieutenants getting promoted to captain.
 Furthermore, he supported the “Guardsmen of the Day” initiative, resulting in four new leads and one new enlistment.

 # 10 The company conducted over 50 convoys, distributed approximately 15,000 gallons of water, prepared and distributed 15,500 meals, issued over 8,000 rounds of ammunition and issued over 14,000 gallons of fuel, all without incident or injury.
 CPT Tebow also maintained 100% accountability of a $12 million property book and turned in $1.5 million worth of excess equipment.
 He also arranged to have the entire Mess Section trained at Fort Lee on the Containerized Kitchen Trailer (CKT).

 # 12 CPT Tebow’s biggest accomplishment is rebuilding the company and improving morale.
 When he first took command, the unit was in shambles and morale was at an all time low.
-He did lots of things to improve the unit such as arrange a company photo, schedule a Family Day and Christmas Party, scheduling team building events, spending time listening to the junior enlisted Soldiers, creating mentoring programs for his officers, and many other “intangible” things.
+He did lots of things to improve the unit such as arrange a company photo, schedule a Family Day and Christmas Party, scheduling team building events, spending time listening to the junior enlisted soldiers, creating mentoring programs for his officers, and many other “intangible” things.